hyphone/x1yoga3rd-linux/README.md

     - enable krstboot service
   - enables hibernation on Ubuntu
     - set the correct UUID of your swap in /etc/initramfs-tools/conf.d/resume
+  - tlp (sets CPU govenor to balance_power while on battery) to conserve power

 ## Set the default scaling factor to 1